osuruchaitanya/Task-8--hello-java-maven/README.md

-Got it 👍 — I’ll give you a clean README.md without the submission link or interview questions.

----

-📄 README.md

-# Hello Java Maven - Jenkins CI/CD Demo
+# Run a simple  Java Maven Build job in  Jenkins

-This is a simple *Java HelloWorld application* built with *Maven* and integrated into *Jenkins* as part of a DevOps internship task.
+This is a simple *Java HelloWorld application* built with *Maven* and integrated with Jenkins.

----

 ## 📌 Project Overview
 - A basic Java program that prints: